ProgrammingIncluded/tb-watcher/README.md

 # Take a snapshot from a given profile URL.
 python bin/watcher.py --url www.twitter.com/<profile>

+# Take a snapshot of profile tweets and their replies
+python bin/watcher.py --url www.twitter.com/<profile> -d 2

 # For more help use:
 python bin/watcher.py --help
 ```